-FOR THE PINE MOUNTAIN SYSTEMS THAT ARE THE SUBJECT OF

-6 THESE DOCKETS?

-Initially, Red Bird proposes to adopt the rates currently in effect for the Pine Mountain systems.
-As such, residential customers and the three POA buildings would continue to be billed a flat rate of \$35.56 per month for water utility service.
-The motel and the restaurant would each continue to be billed a flat rate of \$100.00 per month for water utility service.
-For wastewater utility service, residential customers would continue to be charged a flat rate of \$27.72 per toilet, as would the three POA buildings.
-A flat rate of \$243.52 per month for wastewater utility service would continue to be charged to the motel and the restaurant.
-Nevertheless, if the rates for those systems prove to be inadequate to cover reasonable and prudent operating costs and provide the opportunity to earn a fair rate of return on our investment, Red Bird will petition the Commission to increase rates.
-Red Bird may also seek authority to eventually consolidate rates of the systems that are the subject of these dockets with those of other water and wastewater systems it hopes to acquire.
+- 6 A. Initially, Red Bird proposes to adopt the tariffs, rules, and rates currently in effect for the Meadowlands system.
+The current monthly flat residential service rate is 8 \$45.31.
+However, if the rates for the system prove to be inadequate to cover reasonable and prudent operating costs and provide the opportunity to earn a fair 10 rate of return on our investment, Red Bird will petition the Commission to increase rates.
+Red Bird may also seek authority to eventually consolidate rates of the 12 systems that are the subject of these dockets with those of other water and 13 wastewater systems it hopes to acquire. - 14 Q. BEYOND THE ISSUE OF WHETHER RED BIRD HAS THE FINANCIAL, 15 TECHNICAL, AND MANAGERIAL ABILITY NECESSARY TO BE 16 ALLOWED TO ACQUIRE, OWN AND OPERATE THE MEADOWLANDS 17 SYSTEM, WHAT ADDITIONAL DETERMINATIONS HAS COMMISSION TYPICALLY MADE IN A TRANSFER PROCEEDING 18 of this Application is not a rate-making proceeding, I would expect those issues to be deferred to the Company's initial post-acquisition rate case.
+That is effectively what the Commission did when it deferred issues related to Red Bird's interim operating costs in the Ocean Terrace/Pine Knoll Townes docket and it would seem to be an appropriate approach in this proceeding.

+LIKE THIS?
+19
-1 Q. BEYOND THE ISSUE OF WHETHER RED BIRD HAS THE FINANCIAL, 2 TECHNICAL, AND MANAGERIAL ABILITY NECESSARY TO BE 3 ALLOWED TO ACQUIRE, OWN AND OPERATE THE PINE MOUNTAIN 4 SYSTEMS, WHAT ADDITIONAL DETERMINATIONS HAS THE 5 COMMISSION TYPICALLY MADE IN A CPCN DOCKET LIKE THIS?
-6 A. Prior to the amendment to N.C.G.S. § 62-111 discussed below, the Commission 7 historically has gone beyond the threshold issue of competence and established rate 8 base in the acquired assets, as well as the purchaser's due diligence costs associated 9 with the acquisition.
-Based on our experience in other jurisdictions, and since the 10 approval of this Application is not a rate making proceeding, I would expect those 11 issues to be deferred to the Company's initial post-acquisition rate case.
-That is 12 effectively what the Commission did when it deferred issues related to Red Bird's 13 interim operating costs in the Ocean Terrace/Pine Knoll Townes docket and would 14 seem to be an appropriate approach in a similar CPCN proceeding such as this one.
-15 I also note the law applicable to water and wastewater acquisitions recently 16 changed since the Commission decided the Ocean Terrace/Pine Knoll Townes, 17 Bear Den, and Crosby cases.
-Changes to N.C.G.S. § 62-111 enacted by the General 18 Assembly and signed into law in June of 2023 provide that the Commission "shall 19 issue an order approving an application" to acquire water and wastewater system 20 assets if the proposed acquisition "is in the public interest, will not adversely affect 21 service to the public under any existing franchise, and the person acquiring said 22 franchise has the technical, managerial, and financial capabilities necessary to 23 provide public utility service to the public."
-By limiting the focus of the

-Commission's inquiry in acquisition cases I believe the General Assembly has signaled that extraneous issues - such as rate base, whether an acquisition adjustment should be approved, and recovery of due diligence costs - should be deferred to a rate case or other post-acquisition proceedings.
+20 A. Prior to amending N.C.G.S. § 62-111 discussed below, the Commission historically 21 has gone beyond the threshold issue of competence and established rate base in the 22 acquired assets, as well as the purchaser's due diligence costs associated with the 23 acquisition.
+Based on our experience in other jurisdictions, and since the approval

+I also note that the law applicable to water and wastewater acquisitions recently changed since the Commission issued orders in the Ocean Terrace/Pine Knoll Townes, Bear Den, and Crosby dockets.
+Changes to N.C.G.S. § 62-111 enacted by the General Assembly and signed into law in June of 2023 provide that the Commission "shall issue an order approving an application" to acquire water and wastewater system assets if the proposed acquisition "is in the public interest, will not adversely affect service to the public under any existing franchise, and the person acquiring said franchise . . . has the technical, managerial, and financial capabilities necessary to provide public utility service to the public."
+By limiting the focus of the Commission's inquiry in acquisition cases I believe the General Assembly has signaled that extraneous issues - such as rate base, whether an acquisition adjustment should be approved, and recovery of due diligence costs - should be deferred to a rate case or other post-acquisition proceedings.
-Q. WHAT COSTS HAS RED BIRD INCURRED IN CONDUCTING ITS DUE DILIGENCE INQUIRY AND INVESTIGATION RELATING TO THE PINE MOUNTAIN SYSTEMS?

-We will not know the total due diligence and transactional costs associated with this (or any other) acquisition until the purchase actually closes.
+- Q. WHAT COSTS HAS RED BIRD INCURRED IN CONDUCTING ITS DUE DILIGENCE INQUIRY AND INVESTIGATION RELATING TO THE MEADOWLANDS SYSTEM? - A. We will not know the total due diligence and transactional costs associated with this (or any other) acquisition until the transaction closes.
 Our experience is that smaller systems often require more due diligence work than larger, better managed systems because the document management, record keeping, and regulatory compliance tendencies associated with smaller systems tends to be poor and often incomplete, requiring additional efforts to attempt to accurately determine what exists in the ground and in areas that sometimes have not been maintained for decades.